-In Texas, the new core curriculum will be modiﬁed to include personal and social responsible perspectives.
+In Texas, the new core curriculum is modiﬁed to include personal and social responsible perspectives.
 The THGC took on the task of identifying those topics that students must consider to perform at the best level to achieve their education.
 Under the direction of Dr. Anna Steinberger, our Higher Education Ethics Initiative subcommittee of twelve noted ethicists spent several years determining how to address our professors’ concerns.
-Working with the Texas Higher Education Coordinating Board, the THGC issued a contract to The University of Texas El Paso Academic Technologies department, to prepare educational modules for teaching professors how to address these topics.
+Working with the Texas Higher Education Coordinating Board, the THGC issued a contract to The University of Texas El Paso Academic Technologies department, to prepare educational modules for teaching both college and high school faculty how to address these topics.

 Dr. Jeffrey Spike, Professor at the McGovern Center for Humanities and Ethics and Director of the Campus-Wide Ethics Program at The University of Texas Health Science Center at Houston, noted that the “purpose of these topics is to have students choose right over wrong and be responsible for the consequences of their choices.
 What we propose are topics to be used … laying the foundations for appreciating the importance of ethics for decisions they must make.
 The topics are important because they focus on the issues every student faces in their freshman and sophomore years, when students are most in need of guidance.”

 If we are to have a society where everyone has an opportunity to succeed and to live a fulﬁlled life, then we must practice our chosen professions with honor and integrity.
-The privilege of attending a school of higher education is not without its challenges, but those who honestly achieve their goals will derive the satisfaction of knowing that they also serve as examples to the next generation.
+The privilege and right of receiving an education is not without its challenges, but those who honestly achieve their goals will derive the satisfaction of knowing that they also serve as examples to the next generation.

 We wish you success in your journeys wherever they may lead.

-We quickly learned that the challenge in higher education regarding instruction in ethics is that many students are typically not exposed to identifying, analyzing, and applying ethical principles in their respective ﬁelds of study.
-While general educational classes are designed with concepts and skills in mind to provide foundational knowledge to students as they prepare for their specialized classes that will lead to degree completion, ethical paradigms of personal and social responsibility are not necessarily integrated directly or effectively.
+We quickly learned that the challenge regarding instruction in ethics is that many students are typically not exposed to identifying, analyzing, and applying ethical principles in their respective levels and ﬁelds of study.
+While general educational classes are designed with concepts and skills in mind to provide foundational knowledge to students, ethical paradigms of personal and social responsibility are not necessarily integrated directly or effectively.

 In addition, students may lack ethical awareness (the process of identifying the ethical issues involved, the parties who have a stake in the action, what is at stake, and what the action options are), ethical judgment (the process of weighing the ethical considerations that bear on the situation and determining a course of action), and ethical action (the process of deciding that something is “right” or “wrong” is not enough—the value must be demonstrated and applied in one’s own behavior and in the treatment of others).